 - Sam’s Club

-The health codes will look a little different depending on where you’re shopping.
-For example, Walmart puts an "H" at the end of the barcode for each item to indicate that it’s HSA-approved, whereas CVS Pharmacy flags FSA-eligible items on every receipt with an "F."
+The health codes will look slightly different depending on where you’re shopping.
+For example, Walmart puts an "H" at the end of the barcode for each item to indicate that it’s HSA-approved, whereas CVS Pharmacy flags FSA-eligible purchases on every receipt with an "F."

-Do I have to use a health debit card to see these codes on my receipt?
+Do I have to use a health debit card to see the codes on my receipt?

-While only stores that accept health debit cards are required to print these health codes, all customers will see them on their receipt whether or not they made their purchase with a health debit card.
+While only stores that accept health debit cards are required to print these health codes, all customers will see them on their receipt whether or not they used a health debit card for payment.

-In addition, just because something is marked on your receipt as a qualified medical expense, you don’t have to use your HSA, FSA, or HRA to pay for it.
-The code simply shows you which items are eligible, but you’re welcome to pay for them any way you choose.
+In addition, just because something is marked on your receipt as a qualified medical expense doesn’t mean you have to use your HSA, FSA, or HRA to pay for it.
+The code simply shows you which items are eligible, but you’re welcome to use any payment method you choose.

 Paying attention to these health codes is especially important for employees with an HRA.
-That’s because in order to get reimbursed through an HRA, you need to submit a receipt showing that what you’re requesting reimbursement for is a qualified medical expense.
+That’s because to get reimbursed through an HRA, you need to submit a receipt showing that what you’re requesting for reimbursement is an eligible product.

-Having these codes on your receipt is an easy way for both you and your HRA administrator to quickly see that you’ve made a qualifying purchase and will be able to get reimbursed for that item.
-You may even notice a “H” or “F” next to something you didn’t even know was eligible for reimbursement!
+Having these codes on your receipt is an easy way for both you and your HRA plan administrator to quickly see that you’ve made a qualifying health purchase and will be able to get reimbursed for that item.
+You may even notice an “H” or “F” next to something you didn’t know was eligible for reimbursement.

-In addition, if you have a receipt that totals all of your health-related expenses for you, it’s even easier to purchase your regular groceries alongside the items you want to get reimbursed through your HRA, because the codes will divide up the health expenses and the non-health expenses for you.
+In addition, if you have a receipt that totals all of your health-related expenses, that enables you to to purchase your regular groceries alongside the items you want to get reimbursed through your HRA because the codes will divide the health expenses and the non-health expenses for you.

-Purchasing items through a health account or reimbursement plan is a great way to save on your qualifying medical expenses big and small and enjoy the potential tax advantages that come with it.
-By understanding the health codes on your receipts, it’s that much easier to find the items that are eligible, allowing you and your family to get reimbursed that much faster.
+Purchasing items through a health account or reimbursement benefit plan, like an HRA through PeopleKeep, is a great way to save on your medical supplies and other eligible expenses, and enjoy the potential federal tax return advantages that come with it.